-1838 – Franklin House is built by convicts for Britton Jones, an ex-convict brewer, at Franklin Village.
+1838 – Franklin House is built by convicts for Britton Jones, an ex-convict inn keeper and brewer, at Franklin Village.

 1840 – Major St Maur of the 51st Regiment was appointed Commandant in July.
 Many enterprising people migrated to the mainland, and the new colony of New Zealand, seeking work.
 Tasmania in a depression due to economic issues and manpower shortages that continued for 40 years.

-1842 – St John’s Square Chapel is built, (now known as Milton Hall).
-The Launceston Examiner is founded by James Aikenhead.
+1842 – St John’s Square Chapel was built (now known as Milton Hall).
+The Launceston Examiner founded by James Aikenhead.
 The Examiner is Australia’s third oldest surviving newspaper.
-The Launceston Mechanics’ Institute is founded.
+The Launceston Mechanics’ Institute was founded.

 1847 – Dr William Russ Pugh performs the first operation with anaesthetic in Australia at Launceston’s St John’s Hospital, now Morton House, Charles Street.

 1851 – First intercolonial cricket match is hosted in Launceston.
 (Van Diemen’s Land v Port Phillip)